m-reza-rahman/jakartaee-docker/kubernetes-clustering/README.md

 ## Prerequisites

 - You need to have a Kubernetes cluster with kubectl installed and configured to use your cluster.
-We used the IBM cloud but you can use any Kubernetes capable platform such as Google Cloud.
+We used the IBM Cloud but you can use any Kubernetes capable platform such as Google Cloud.
 You can even run Kubernetes locally.
 - You need to have docker cli installed and you must be signed into your Docker Hub account.

 ## Deploy the Java EE Application and Postgres on Kubernetes